nathanyjones/startup/README.md

 * Database Data - Store post content, user profiles, and messages in a database.
   User information (username, password) is stored securely in the database.
 * WebSocket - As users publish posts, the posts are made available to be viewed in real time by other users.
-Replies, upvotes, and direct messages are also sent and displayed in real time.
+Likes and direct messages are also sent and displayed in real time.

 ## HTML Deliverable